oscarrc/simple-nft/README.md

 ## Simple NFT

-Simple NFT creation on Ethereum network with Solidity
+Simple NFT creation on Ethereum network with Solidity and Truffle